Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

-The experiments are based on four large-scale sparse tensors from FROSTT \cite{frosttdataset}, the largest having nearly 5B nonzeros, whose sizes are given in \cref{tab:tensors}.
-Briefly, we describe the tensors below. \begin{itemize} \item \textbf{Uber}: 4-way count tensor of New York City Taxi Cab pickups between April--August 2014, comprising 183 days $\times$ 24 hours $\times$ 1,140 latitudes $\times$ 1,717 longitudes with 3M nonzeros. \item \textbf{Amazon}: 3-way count tensor based on user review text of 5M users $\times$ 2M words $\times$ 2M reviews with 2B nonzeros. \item \textbf{Reddit}: 3-way log-count\footnote{ This tensor has been modified from the raw count tensor provided by FROSTT.
+The experiments are based on three large-scale sparse tensors from FROSTT \cite{frosttdataset}, the largest having nearly 5B nonzeros, whose sizes are given in \cref{tab:tensors}.
+Briefly, we describe the tensors below. \begin{itemize}[leftmargin=0.5cm] \item \textbf{Uber}: 4-way count tensor of New York City Uber pickups in April--August 2014, 183 days ${\times}$ 24 hours ${\times}$ 1.1K latitudes ${\times}$ 1.7K longitudes with 3M~nonzeros. \item \textbf{Amazon}: 3-way count tensor based on user review text of 5M users $\times$ 2M words $\times$ 2M reviews with 2B nonzeros. \item \textbf{Reddit}: 3-way log-count\footnote{This tensor has been modified from the raw count tensor provided by FROSTT.
 Each entry is $\log(c+1)$ where $c$ is the count.
 Note that the zeros are unchanged.
-The primary effect is that large entries are damped.} tensor of social network postings of 8M users $\times$ 200K subreddits $\times$ 8M words with 5B nonzeros. \item \textbf{Enron}: 4-way log-count\cref{ftn} tensor of emails from 6K senders $\times$ 6K receivers $\times$ 244K words $\times$ 1K days with 54M nonzeros. \end{itemize} For the three largest tensors (Enron, Amazon, Reddit), we estimate the fit as specified in \cref{sec:estimating-fit} using the same sampled entries \emph{across all runs} for consistency of comparisons.
+This is a standard weighting in text analysis.
+The primary effect is that the largest entries are damped.} tensor of social network postings of 8M users $\times$ 200K subreddits $\times$ 8M words with 5B nonzeros. \end{itemize}

-For each tensor, we use the same ten initializations across all runs of the randomized algorithms; this is to ensure that, as we vary the sample number, differences in algorithm performance are not due to the quality of initialization.
-The standard method uses its own initialization.
-Unless otherwise stated, factor matrices are initialized by drawing each entry from a standard Gaussian distribution.
+Factor matrices are initialized by drawing each entry from a standard Gaussian distribution.
+We explore the randomized range finder initialization in \apprrf.

 All experiments were run using MATLAB (Version 2018a) using the Tensor Toolbox for MATLAB \cite{TTB_Software}.
-We used a Dual Socket Intel E5-2683v3 2.00~GHz CPU with 256~GB memory for smaller tensors (Uber and Enron) and a Dual Socket AMD Epyc 7601 2.20~GHz CPU with 1~TB memory for the larger tensors (Amazon and Reddit).
+We used three computational environments: (A) a Dual Socket Intel E5-2683v3 2.00~GHz CPU (28 total cores) with 256~GB memory, (B) a Dual Socket AMD Epyc 7601 2.20~GHz CPU (64 total cores) with 1~TB memory, and (C) a Dual Socket AMD EPYC 7452 (64 total cores) with 256~GB memory.

+As mentioned in some earlier sections, we provide additional results in the appendices and supplements.
+Comparisons of leverage-score-based sampling to uniform and length-squared-based sampling is provided in \appsampling.
+Comparisons to CP-ARLS for dense tensors \cite{BaBaKo18} is provided in \appdense.